umarrazay/MerkleTree-Whitelisting/README.md

 Detailed usage instructions and examples can be found in the [Usage Guide](/docs/usage-guide.md).
 This guide provides step-by-step instructions on how to integrate the address whitelisting mechanism into your blockchain-based system.

-## Advanced Configuration

-For advanced users and custom use cases, the repository offers [Advanced Configuration](/docs/advanced-configuration.md) guidelines.
-These instructions cover scenarios such as modifying the Merkle Tree structure, optimizing gas costs, and adapting the implementation to specific requirements.

-## Security Considerations

-Address whitelisting is a critical security component.
-It's important to thoroughly understand the security considerations and best practices.
-Please refer to the [Security Guidelines](/docs/security-guidelines.md) for insights on potential threats and how to mitigate them effectively.

 ## Contributing